Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

-where $\bullet$ is the logical and operator, and $M$ is the consistency mask from Eq.~\eqref{mask:cost}.
-The robust mask $M_r$ will not be used in the dynamic regions, since the over-fitting depth prediction leads to smaller re-projection loss compared with the single-frame depth reference.
-This, in turn, can leave the multi-frame depth network unsupervised by the teacher network in dynamic regions.
-For the training samples without augmentation, $M_r$ is set to $1$ for all pixels.
+where $\bullet$ is the logical and operator, and $M_i$ is the inconsistency mask.
+The consistency mask $1-M_i$ is used to filter out the dynamic regions since the lower photo-metric loss means inconsistent depth in dynamic regions.
+When without augmentation, we use the plain knowledge loss as Eq.~\ref{eqn:kdloss} for the regularization in dynamic regions.